tomkillen/koans-api/README.md

 ### Development

-Developed on Mac OS 14.2.1, arm64
+Developed on Mac OS 14.2.1, arm64, Node.js 22.3.0

 - [Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs) (version >= 18), developed using version 22.3.0
-- [make](https://www.gnu.org/software/make/) is used to automate important build tasks & to provide some helpful development utilities.
-Make can be installed on make using brew `brew install make`
+- Optionally, [make](https://www.gnu.org/software/make/) is used to automate important build tasks & to provide some helpful development utilities.
+Make can be installed on make using brew `brew install make`.
+This is an optional dependency because you can still run Docker, Node, and NPM commands directly without make.

 ### Commentary on other dependencies